Fully Integrated Screening

 What does it test for?
 Increased risk for chromosomal abnormalities, such as trisomy 21, trisomy 18 and trisomy 13, and neural-tube defects.

 How is the test given?
 This test combines first- trimester screening and quad screening, and can pick up 90 to 95 percent of cases of Down syndrome.
-The results of first-trimester screening and quad screening are analyzed together by a computer program and made available to parents after the quad screen is done at 15 to 20 weeks.
+The results of first-trimester screening and quad screening are analyzed together by a computer program and made available to parents after the quad screen is done at 15 weeks to 20 weeks pregnant.

 Is there a risk?
 No